-Thigh muscle swelling and tightness can vary from mild to severe.
+Thigh swelling and tightness can vary from mild to severe.
 It can occur suddenly or develop gradually.
 You may notice symptoms when you exercise, while trying to straighten or bend your knee or even during rest.

-You can experience thigh tightness and swelling if you overuse your thigh muscles with repetitive exercise or excessive physical activities that put stress on your thighs.
+You can experience tightness and thigh swelling if you overuse your thigh muscles with repetitive exercise or excessive physical activities that put stress on your thighs.
 It can also occur if you sprain or strain muscles in the thigh area by suddenly changing directions or forcefully exerting yourself.

 Gently stretch out or massage your thigh muscles.
 Seek medical attention if symptoms are severe or do not respond to home remedies.
 A doctor can prescribe a medication, physical therapy exercises or even refer you to a specialist or pain clinic.

 Always warm up before any physical activity with light aerobics or a brisk walk.
 Gradually increase your intensity and endurance rather than straining and pushing your muscles right from the start of physical activity or exercise.